driemworks/mercury-blockchain/README.md

 # Mercury Blockchain
-Mercury is an immutable, p2p, event sourced database via blockchain.
+A blockchain whose purpose is still TBD...

 ## TODOS
-- update peer sync -> Kademlia?
+- Sync blocks, pending txs when new peer joins the network
-- update consensus -> DPoS?
+- Replace PoW with more efficient consensus (DPoS or something along those lines)

 ## Getting Started
 ### Introduction